sayanibits/calculator_application/README.md

 1. The ***Investment Calculator*** takes in the salary and age of an individual and proposes an amout the person should invest in differnet types of investment areas and projects an approximate compounded return in 5 years and compares this to Bank FDs as of the current interest rate.
-2. calculate simple intrest & Compund intrest on the investment.
+2. calculate simple intrest & Compund intrest on the investment

 ### Contribution
 Contirbutors are welcome to provide their feedback and also contribute further logics for different calculators.